Skip to content

 cd minot

-A typical system-wide installation is to copy the libraries to your linker path.
+A typical system-wide installation is done by copying the libraries to your linker path.
 Alternatively, you may change the link path and include search paths in your build system.

 sudo cp ./target/release/librat.* /usr/local/lib/